Three Parallel Rivers: Biology

 In its description, UNESCO mentions: "(It) may be the most biologically diverse temperate region on earth" and "An exceptional range of topographical features - from gorges to karst to glaciated peaks -- is associated with the site being at a 'collision point' of tectonic plates".

 Due to its topography and geographical location, the Three Parallel Rivers region contains many climate types.
 Average annual precipitation ranges from 4,600 mm in the Dulongjian area in the west of Gongshan county to 300 mm in the upper valleys of the Yangtze river.
 The protected areas are home to around 6,000 species of plants, 173 species of mammals, and 417 species of birds.
 Many of the flora and fauna species are endemic to the region.

 Culture

-Although this region has been acknowledged as a natural World Heritage Site, its demographic make-up also is highly interesting as it contains many of the twenty-five minorities found in Yunnan province including the Derung, the smallest of all of China's minority groups.
-Some of the other minorities found in this region are the Tibetan people, the Nu people, Lisu, Bai, Pumi and Naxi.
+The Three Parallel Rivers has been acknowledged as a natural World Heritage Site.
+Demographically, the region contains many of the twenty-five ethnic groups found in Yunnan province (including the Derung, the smallest of all of China's minority groups).
+Other minorities found in this region include the Tibetan people, the Nu people, the Lisu, the Bai, the Pumi and the Naxi.
 Many of these minorities still use traditional costumes as their normal daily attire.

 In the same region as the Three Parallel Rivers of Yunnan Protected Areas lies the Old Town of Lijiang, which is also a World Heritage Site in its own right.